awspilot/ractive-dynamodb-ui/README.md

 # ractive-dynamodb-ui

-100% client side [RactiveJS](https://ractive.js.org/)  based GUI for AWS DynamoDB.
+100% client side [RactiveJS](https://ractive.js.org/)  based GUI for AWS DynamoDB
 to be used along with [dynamodb-local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) that do not have a respectful counterpart of AWS Console.

 ## Preview